Decisions when Redesigning a Website

 Over the next couple of months, I’ll be monitoring the form and finding out how well it is performing.
 If it performs well, then we’d keep it.
 The reason I developed more than one idea was to use the second idea if there’s ever a drop in its performance.
 After several months, it will be time to analyze, strategize and do more research again.

 Website redesigns can become complicated and confusing, but having a solid plan really helps.
 Developing this plan has helped me save time and lots of headaches.
 There are always going to be roadblocks no matter how much you try to avoid them, but as long as you stick to your plan, as I have learned, you’ll get through them resulting in an even better-performing website every time.

 Are you ready for a new website redesign?

-Start building out a new site with a redesign by Revital Agency — a St. Petersburg web design, content marketing, social media management, and eCommerce web development company.
+Start building out a new site with a redesign by Oyova — a St. Petersburg web design, content marketing, social media management, and eCommerce web development company.